-Calculate the ground state of a system via a full diagonalisation of the Hamiltonian matrix [Knowles89].
+Calculate the ground state of a system via a full diagonalisation of the Hamiltonian matrix [Knowles89], or the Davidson iterative diagonalisation scheme [Davidson75] if only a few lowest eigenpairs are sought.

 '''

+fci {

+sys = system,

+fci = { ... },

 reference = { ... },

+davidson = { ... },

 }

 '''

 Note: The FCI engine in HANDE is particularly simple (i.e. slow, dumb, memory hungry) and is designed mainly for testing.
 A conventional quantum chemistry package, such as MOLPRO, or PSI4, is highly recommended for production FCI calculations as these implement substantially more efficient algorithms.